 The first step toward improving the measure feedback loop is enhancing NQF's ability to generate meaningful and actionable measure feedback.
-This requires NQF to ensure that relevant stakeholders are aware of opportunities and challenges to comment and provide measure feedback to NQF (goal 2), and reducing burden on those providing feedback by improving accessibility and ease of use of NQF tools designed to collect feedback (goal 1).
+This requires NQF to ensure that relevant stakeholders are aware of opportunities and challenges to comment and provide measure feedback to NQF (Committee goal two) and reducing burden on those providing feedback by improving accessibility and ease of use of NQF tools designed to collect feedback (Committee goal one).
 Enhancing communication, collaboration, and partnerships will help to increase the volume and improve the quality of measure feedback received and shared through the feedback loop.
 In step one, NQF will test strategies to:

-- 1) Identify priority NQF-endorsed measures where feedback would be most useful; - 2) Collaborate with target organizations to publicize feedback opportunities; - 3) Communicate expectations around feedback and regularize outreach with feedback opportunities; - 4) Make the measure feedback tool more prominent, visible, and accessible; and - 5) Incentivize users to provide measure feedback.
+- 1) identify priority NQF-endorsed measures where feedback would be most useful; - 2) collaborate with target organizations to publicize feedback opportunities; - communicate expectations around feedback and regularize outreach with feedback opportunities; - 4) make the measure feedback tool more prominent, visible, and accessible; and - 5) incentivize users to provide measure feedback.

-Each of these strategies is described in more detail below, along with sample tactics and metrics of success.
-Pilot testing these strategies will enable NQF to understand how best to generate measure feedback as well as the types of approaches-such as targeted outreach, email communication, social media, and webpage optimization-that increase the volume of meaningful and actionable measure feedback.
-Generating more feedback from measure users will deepen NQF's understanding of the type of feedback that could be obtained, and inform the planning and execution of step three of the pilot to support stakeholders-including measure developers, NQF standing committees-and NQF staff, to apply measure feedback generated through the measure feedback loop.
+Each of these strategies are described in more detail below along with sample tactics and metrics of success.
+Pilot testing these strategies will enable NQF to understand how best to generate measure feedback and the types of approaches such as targeted outreach, email communication, social media, and webpage optimization that increase the volume of meaningful and actionable measure feedback.
+Generating more feedback from measure users and measured populations (e.g., patients, families, caregivers, community members) will deepen NQF's understanding of the type of feedback that could be obtained and inform the planning and execution of step three of the pilot to support stakeholders, including measure developers, NQF standing committees, and NQF staff, to apply measure feedback generated through the measure feedback loop.

-Identifying NQF-Endorsed Measures Where Feedback Would Be Most Useful
+Identifying NQF-Endorsed Measures Where Feedback Would be Most Useful

 NQF will develop and apply standard criteria to identify priority measures for feedback and collaborate with CMS measure developers on targeted outreach approaches.
-NQF proposes a partnership with CMS to determine the top 5-10 measures for which feedback would be most useful.
+NQF proposes a partnership with CMS to determine the top 5 - 10 measures for which feedback would be most useful.
 NQF will apply the criteria to its portfolio of measures and generate a preliminary list of potential measures to prioritize for feedback along with rationale for selecting these measures for feedback.
 NQF will share this list with CMS for final selection to ensure alignment with CMS priorities.

 NQF, informed by multistakeholder input, will set criteria to support prioritization for the feedback loop pilot.
 Criteria will also help to inform whether certain features of measures are linked to a higher volume of feedback.
-Sample criteria to consider include:
+Sample criteria to consider includes: